vectart/moonraker/README.md

 ### Latest version

-The current version of Moonraker is 0.1.6.
+The current version of Moonraker is 0.2.0.
 Recent changes include:
-* Added CoffeeScript support - step defs / page objects can be implemented using CoffeeScript.
+* Locator types can be configured per element:
+    - Instead of just using css selectors you can optionally specify which locator type to use when you set your elements in a page/component object.
+    - E.G - `this.element('//a/b/c', 'xpath');`.
+If no locator type is supplied the current default of 'css' is used.
+All of [Selenium's locator](https://code.google.com/p/selenium/source/browse/javascript/webdriver/locators.js#212) types are supported.
+    - Note - The `link(linkText)` page object method has now been removed as this change has made it redundant.
+* Readme was kindly translated to French by [poum](https://github.com/poum).

 ### Install